foxglove/terraform-examples/primary-site/aws/README.md

 ## Production use

-This Terraform example creates all resources that are needed for a working Foxglove Primary Site deployment: the VPC, EKS cluster, IAM user, S3 buckets and the SNS topic.
+This Terraform example creates all resources that are needed for a working Foxglove Primary Site deployment: the VPC, EKS cluster, IAM roles, S3 buckets and the SNS topic.
 For production use, consider the following:

 ### Connecting to the cluster